zhaeus/AERO4100/README.md

-# AERO4100

-# Calcs for design assignment in AERO4100
+# Calcs for design of small aircraft wingbox

 # Zecchaeus Noller 2022